Thermodynamic stability of hard sphere crystals in dimensions 3 through 10: Free Energy Determination

 Numerical integration of the integrand (using a cubic spline smoothing function) chooses $\lambda_\mathrm{min}$ such that contributions for $\lambda < \lambda_\mathrm{min}$ are negligible, and $\lambda_\mathrm{max}$ such that the remainder $\lambda > \lambda_\mathrm{max}$ approaches the result for a non-interacting crystal.
 In practice (see Fig.~\ref{fig:RMSEinstein}), setting $\lambda_\mathrm{min} \approx 10^{-4}$ and $\lambda_\mathrm{max} \approx 1400$ suffices.
 As $d$ increases, the first-order correction used to estimate $\lambda_\mathrm{max}$ has a smaller convergence radius, but above $\lambda_\mathrm{max}$ the integrand plateaus, hence that portion of the integral can be approximated as $\beta F_\mathrm{Ein}/N$, as expected.
 Note also that the integrand varies smoothly and monotonically, which validates the choice and implementation of the integration scheme.

 As Polson et al.~have argued~\cite{polson_finite-size_2000}, the reference free energy scales asymptotically as $1/N$.
 We thus fit the numerical results to

 to extrapolate the thermodynamic limit of the reference free energy per particle, $f(\varphi_0)$ (Fig.~\ref{fig:coexistenceLogLog} and Table~\ref{tab:refFE}).
-In $d=3$-$6$ and $d=8$ the number of points used for the fit is $\ge 3$, and thus a statistical error can be reported for $\beta f$.
-For $d=7$ and $9$ only one system is studied, hence a different error estimate must be obtained.
+In $d=3$-$6$ and $d=8$ the number of points used for the fit is $\ge 3$, hence a statistical error can be reported for $\beta f$.
+For $d=7$, $9$, and $10$ only one system size is studied, hence a different error estimate must be obtained.
 Here, we note that the error on $\beta f$ is the quadrature sum of the error of $\beta F/N$ and $\tilde{a}_f/N$.
-Thus, if $\tilde{a}_f$ is bounded from above, a maximum error estimate can be obtained assuming the error and the value of are both equal to the maximum bound.
-Although the scaling constant $\tilde{a}_f$ exhibits increase with $d$, it is divided by $N$ in Eq.~\eqref{eqn:finSizeF}, and the smallest crystal sizes considered in these $d$ are still rather large.
-The extrapolation error for $\beta f$ is thus expected to remain small even in $d=9$.
-To provide a quantitative estimate, we guess that $\tilde{a}_f \approx 10$ in $d=7$ and $\tilde{a}_f \approx 100$ in $d=9$.
+Thus, if $\tilde{a}_f$ is the primary source of error and it is bound from above, then a maximum error estimate on $\beta f$ can be obtained by assuming that the error in $\tilde{a}_f$ is itself equal to the maximum bound.
+Although the scaling constant $\tilde{a}_f$ increases with $d$, it is divided by $N$ in Eq.~\eqref{eqn:finSizeF}, and the smallest crystal sizes considered in these high dimensions are still rather large.
+The extrapolation error for $\beta f$ is thus expected to remain small even in $d=10$.
+To provide a quantitative estimate, we guess that $\tilde{a}_f \approx 10$ in $d=7$, $\tilde{a}_f \approx 100$ in $d=9$, and $\tilde{a}_f \approx 300$ in $d=10$.

 With Eq.~\eqref{eqn:finSizeF} and the crystal equation of state from Eq.~\eqref{eqn:crystalEOS}, thermodynamic integration in Eq~\eqref{eqn:solidTI} is then used to determine the crystal free energy for conditions near coexistence.